-APEX Engineers were engaged by Barry Rush and Associates to provide a traffic impact assessment as a part of the proposed seniors housing development, located at 2 - 8 Glenn Avenue in Northmead.
+APEX Engineers were engaged by Barry Rush and Associates to provide a traffic impact assessment as a part of the development application for the proposed Seniors Living development, located at 57-61 Bourke Street in North Parramatta.

-The subject site is serviced by one bus route, which can be accessed from bus stops located on Glenn Avenue, within a 100m (1-minute walk) of the subject site.
+The subject site is serviced by one bus route, which can be accessed from bus stops located on Bourke Street, within a 150m (2-minute walk) of the subject site.

-Based on the parking rates prescribed in Section 108(2)(j) of the State Environmental Planning Policy (Housing) 2021 (Housing SEPP), the proposed development should provide 4 car parking spaces.
-The proposed development includes provision for 8 car spaces (including 4 disability accessible car spaces) - which satisfies the relevant minimum parking provision requirement.
+Based on the parking rates prescribed in Section 108(2)(j) of the State Environmental Planning Policy (Housing) 2021 (Housing SEPP), the proposed development should provide 3 car parking spaces.
+The proposed development includes provision for a total of 9 car spaces, including 4 disability accessible car spaces.
+Therefore, the proposed development satisfies the relevant minimum parking provision requirement.

-The proposed car parking design was assessed with reference to AS 2890.1 and AS 2890.6.
+The proposed car parking design was assessed with reference to AS 2890.1, AS 2890.6 and AS 4299-1995.
 It was found that the proposed car park design is compliant with the relevant design requirements.
 The swept path assessments carried out reveal sufficient manoeuvrability conditions for vehicles using the proposed car park.

 The daily and evening peak hour trip generations for the proposed development were determined from the trip rates provided in the Guide to Traffic Generating Developments (RMS, 2002) for housing for the elderly.
-Based on these rates, the proposed development is estimated to generate 4 trips in the evening peak hour and 32 daily trips.
-This number of trips are considered minimal and are unlikely to eventuate into any noticeable impacts on the local road network particularly since there will likely be no net difference between the traffic generating potential of the proposal compared to that of the existing 4 residential dwellings within this site.
+Based on these rates, the proposed development is estimated to generate 3 trips in the evening peak hour and 24 daily trips.
+This number of trips are considered minimal and are unlikely to eventuate into any noticeable impacts on the local road network particularly since there will likely be no net difference between the traffic-generating potential of the proposal compared to that of the existing 3 residential dwellings within this site.